tgmcnamara/18762-2022-Projects/README.md

 ### Step 2: Enter the details of your Pull Request and submit
 Under the title field, please put the name of the project you're submitting.
 Under "Write", please put any comments you'd like to make about your project submission.
-Next, set the **Assignee** to Naeem Turner-Bandele and the **Milestone** to the project you've just completed.
+Next, set the **Assignee** to tgmcnamara and the **Milestone** to the project you've just completed.
 Finally, submit the pull request.
 ![pull_form](docs/media/GitHub-PullRequest-Title-Description.png)